 We don’t have many secular homeschool coops where we live, however, we have found a wonderful science homeschool group that my son attends weekly.
 It is the only subject, other than piano that we currently outsource.

-Check out our favorite secular homeschool curriculum that we love for all subjects.
+Check out our the best secular homeschool curriculum

 Science Subscription Boxes